Website Accessibility Services

 What is Website Accessibility?

 Website accessibility describes how easily people can use a website.
-Website accessibility guidelines seek to eliminate barriers that prevent people with disabilities from using websites.
+The international Web Content Accessibility Guidelines (WCAG) seek to eliminate barriers that prevent people with disabilities from using websites.

 Examples of issues affecting website accessibility may include: